Ministry of Education (Spain): Early period

 The Ministry of Education was created during the regency of Maria Christina of Austria by 1900 Budget Act.
 However, the government policy on education appeared time before.
-Section 369 of the Constitution of 1812 created the Directorate-General for Studies for the Inspection of Public Teaching.
+Section 369 of the Constitution of 1812 created the Directorate-General for Studies for the management of public education.
 Thirteen years later the Directorate-General for Studies acquired the name of Inspectorate-General for Public Instruction and, in 1834 it recovers its original denomination.
 The Royal Decree of May 13, 1846, change its name to Directorate-General for Public Instruction.

 It depended on many departments, going through the Secretariat of the Dispatch of Grace and Justice under the reign of Ferdinand VII; the Secretariat of the Dispatch of Development (later called of the Interior) in 1832 with powers on public instruction, universities, economic societies, schools, Royal Academies, Primary Schools and Conservatories of Art and music; the Secretariat of the Dispatch of the Governance of the Realm in 1835 and Secretariat of the Dispatch of Commerce, Instruction and Public Works in 1847.

 Since 1855, these responsibilities returned to the Ministry of Development and stayed that way until 1900.
 During this 45 years, the Directorate-General for Public Instruction assumed powers on Culture and it was divided in offices: universities; high schools; basic schools; archives, libraries and museums; fine arts and development; Accounting and the Intellectual and Industrial Property Bulletin.

+1886 project

+The growing importance of education was reflected not only by the approval of several education laws of 1857, but also by a Royal Decree sanctioned by the queen regent, Maria Christina of Austria, on May 7, 1886, which established the division of the Ministry of Development into a Ministry of Public Instruction and of Sciences, Letters and Fine Arts, and a Ministry of Public Works, Agriculture, Industry and Trade.
+Despite that the decree mandated that the new ministries would be established on July 1, 1886, this did not materialize until the 1900 Budget Act.